Advanced Standing Exams (ASEs)

 - May (Final Exam Period): Graded ABC/NR.
 If exam is passed, A, B, or C will show up on external transcript.
 Credit counts toward spring credit limit.

-You must petition to take an Advanced Standing Examination at least three weeks before the first day of the examination period.
-ASE petition deadlines are listed in the Academic Calendar.
-Complete procedural information is available on the Registrar's web site.
+Non-first year students must petition to take an Advanced Standing Examination and should check with their advisors.
+ASE petition deadlines and complete procedural information is available on the Registrar's web site.